Fire Art Guidelines

 You will need a minimum of one front-line person on your perimeter crew for every 15 feet (4.5 m) of the perimeter’s circumference.
 Some simple examples:

-• 50 foot (15m) radius circle requires a 21-person perimeter crew
+• 50′ (15m) radius circle requires a 21-person perimeter crew

-• 100 foot (30m) radius circle requires a 45-person perimeter crew
+• 100′ (30m) radius circle requires a 42-person perimeter crew

-• 200 foot (60m) radius circle requires a 84-person perimeter crew
+• 200′ (60m) radius circle requires a 84-person perimeter crew

-• 300 foot (90m) radius circle requires a 123-person perimeter crew
+• 300′ (90m) radius circle requires a 126-person perimeter crew

-FAST will make the final determination on the number of people required for your Safety Perimeter Crew based on all aspects of your project.
+FAST will make the final determination on the number of people required for your safety perimeter crew based on all aspects of your project.

 Perimeter Crew Identification

-Make sure your Perimeter crew can be easily identified and distinguished from participants by the use of day-glo safety vests to be worn over their jackets or other outerwear.
+Make sure your perimeter crew can be easily identified and distinguished from participants by the use of day-glo safety vests to be worn over their jackets or other outerwear.

 Quadrant Zones & Perimeter Captains

 For larger burns, divide the burn circle into four quadrants and number or name each one.
 Designate one person to take responsibility for each quadrant.
-Make sure everyone knows the name or number of his/her quadrant.
+Make sure everyone knows the name or number of their quadrant.
 This will make the task of locating emergencies or other issues easier for all involved.

 Communication

 Clear communication at all levels is essential.
 We’ve found that radio communication is great help for all burns and is a requirement for larger burns.
 In the event of a perimeter collapse, make sure all perimeter staff know not to put themselves between a surging crowd and a fire.
 All staff should go to the designated rendezvous point so that everyone can be accounted for.
-We require 3:05 O’clock on your perimeter to be your rendezvous point for perimeter volunteers.
+We require 3:05 o’clock on your perimeter to be your rendezvous point for perimeter volunteers.

 Step Three: On Playa